adfinis/ansible-collection-vault_mapper/README.md

 See `playbook.yaml` and `templates/` in `example/`

-Playbook execution is local and will generate manifests in `./generated/to_k8s/{{ system }}` directory.
-At end of playbook execution, it will generate example commands to execute for applying or inspecting the generated resources:
+Playbook execution is local and will create manifests in `./generated/to_k8s/{{ system }}` directory.
+At end of playbook execution, it will display commands to execute for applying or inspecting the generated resources:

 ```
 TASK [to_k8s : Commands for dev] ***************************************************************************************************************************